Sladuca/plonky2-ecgfp5/README.md

 > DISCLAIMER: this is a prototype.
 It hasn't been audited.
 It probably has bugs.
 DO NOT USE THIS IN PRODUCTION.

+> DISCLAIMER: the curve is pretty new, and, being built upon an extension field, may be vulnerable to more kinds of attacks than other curves.
+Read Thomas Pornin's paper on eprint for more information about security of the curve itself.

 > NOTE: this crate is not (yet) constant time.

 This crate provides plonky2 SNARK gadgets and an out-of-circuit implementation of `EcGFp5`, an elliptic curve whose base field is a degree-5 extension field of Goldilocks, the field whose modulus is `2^64 - 2^32 + 1`.

 Most of the out-of-circuit implementation is built atop Thomas Pornin's implementation, which can be found [here](https://github.com/pornin/ecgfp5).
-All credit for discovering the curve and providing its first implementation belongs to him.
+All credit for designing the curve and providing its first implementation belongs to him.

 ### Why does this exist?